liferay/liferay-docs/develop/tutorials/articles/03-developing-liferay-applications/00-intro.markdown

 $$$

 Liferay 7 supports only one type of plugin: a module (a.k.a. bundle).
-Don't worry, Liferay 7 is backwards compatible with the older plugin types.
+Don't worry, Liferay 7 is backwards compatible with all of the older plugin types (except Ext plugins): portlets, layout templates, themes, hooks, and web plugins.
 You can deploy one of the older plugin types to Liferay, and it's automatically converted into to one or more modules that are installed into the module framework.
 Thus, there are two basic mechanisms that Liferay 7 supports for developing and deploying modules into its module framework:

 1. Create a Liferay 7 style plugin.
 A Liferay 7 style plugin is called a *module*.
 Architecturally, a module is a JAR file.
 When a module is deployed,